nishan-paul-2022/javascript/js-to-do-list/README.md

 ## Copyright

-This project is a fork of https://github.com/learnwithsumit/todo-app-with-dom.
-Based on the original work of Sumit Saha.
+This project is based on the original work of Sumit Saha https://github.com/learnwithsumit/todo-app-with-dom.